matryer/moq/README.md

 	-skip-ensure
 		suppress mock implementation check, avoid import cycle if mocks generated outside of the tested package
+	-with-resets
+		generate functions to facilitate resetting calls made to a mock

 Specifying an alias for the mock is also supported with the format 'interface:alias'